Key takeaways

 Can semaglutide cause weight gain?

-Semaglutide itself doesn’t directly cause weight loss but rather supports the process by helping individuals make sustainable changes to their diet and lifestyle.
-In the early stages, it may lead to temporary shifts in water retention, which can create the impression of slower weight loss or even slight weight gain.
-However, these effects are short-lived.
-Maintaining a negative caloric balance remains the most critical factor for long-term success.
+In the early stages, semaglutide may lead to temporary shifts in water retention, which can create the impression of slower weight loss or even slight weight gain.
+However, these effects are short-lived and most people lose weight on semaglutide.

 Why is semaglutide not working?

 There can be a number of reasons why semaglutide isn’t working well for you.
-Your healthcare provider can help you pinpoint the probable cause and suggest next steps, which may involve prescribing a higher dose, making lifestyle changes, or switching to another weight loss medication.
-Common causes of slower weight loss on semaglutide include poor diet, poor sleep, low physical activity, and high stress.
-Underlying health conditions and other medications you are taking may also impede weight loss efforts.
+Common causes of slower weight loss on semaglutide include issues with diet, poor sleep, low physical activity, and high stress.
+Underlying health conditions and other medications may also impede weight loss efforts.

 Is it possible not to lose weight on semaglutide?

-A small percentage of people do not respond to the appetite suppression effects of GLP-1 agonists like semaglutide.
-One study found that over 86% of people taking semaglutide lost at least 5% of their body weight after 68 weeks (about a year and a half)--which means that nearly 14% of people lost less than that.
+A small percentage of people do not respond to semaglutide.
 If you’re experiencing weight loss by the 20-week mark on semaglutide, that’s a good sign you’re going to continue to lose weight, according to one trial.
-If you don’t, it may be time to talk to your healthcare provider about other medications.
+If not, you could still experience weight loss by the 68-week mark but it may still be time to talk to your healthcare provider about other medications.

 How can you speed up weight loss on semaglutide?

-Besides taking semaglutide as directed, there are several steps you can take to speed up weight loss on semaglutide, including achieving a calorie deficit by eating fewer calories than you burn, improving your diet to include more nutritious foods, being more physically active, managing your stress, and getting better sleep.
+Besides taking semaglutide as directed, there are several ways to speed up weight loss on semaglutide.
+You can: achieve a calorie deficit by eating fewer calories than you burn, improve your diet to include more nutritious foods, increase physical activity, manage your stress, and get better sleep.

 How long does it take to lose 20 lbs on semaglutide?